adriandarian/spectra/website/guide/quick-start.md

 # Quick Start

-Get up and running with md2jira in 5 minutes.
+Get up and running with spectra in 5 minutes.

 ## Step 1: Set Up Credentials